belloshehu/mq-client/README.md

 ### Note

-You need to have RabbitMQ server on your machine to be able to publish messages.
+You need to have RabbitMQ server on your machine to be able to receive messages.
 For how to install RabbitMQ server, visit the RabbitMQ [getting started](https://www.rabbitmq.com/#getstarted) page for guide on installation on various platforms.